pgElephant/NeurondB/README.md

 ## License

-NeuronDB is released under the PostgreSQL License.
+NeuronDB is released under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Authors